Frequently Asked Questions

 Why are you regenerating Rainham and Beam Park?

 The need for new and affordable housing to meet increasing local demand is recognised at national and regional level.
 In 2015, after a successful bidding process, the area was designated as one of the Mayor of London’s Housing Zones – this was part of the long term vision for the area, which the Council has been working towards for a number of years.
 This will bring tens of millions of pounds in investment funding into the area.

 The south of the borough hasn’t received the same amount of investment as other more central areas over the years.
 The Rainham and Beam Park Housing Zone will deliver 3,500 new homes along with the entire mix of essential social amenities that a community would want and need including a school, health facilities, a 2km Linear Park along the A1306 and a new station at Beam Park to create a sustainable and connected new community.

 The Rainham and Beam Park Housing Zone will deliver:

 - A three-form primary school

-- A 1,500m2 health facility
+- A 1,500m2 health facility and other community facilities

 - a 2km linear park along the A1306